vaishnavi8446/digital-recipe-box/README.md

 Description:-

     Create a digital recipe box where users can store and share their favorite recipes.
 The platform allows users to add, edit, and delete recipes.
 It includes features like ingredient quantities, cooking steps, and photos.
-Docker containers can be used to isolate the application and database.

 Technologies Used:-